-The lead photo is also amongst my Flickr shots at:-
+The 2nd and 4th photos are also amongst my Flickr shots at:-

 The Liverpool Echo has the story on its web site – see link above

 This is a fascinating bit of railway and indeed social history.